 Program Evaluation Recommendation Work with the Housing Authority to disseminate information on incentives for participating in the HCV program throughout the City neighborhoods with varying income levels to promote housing opportunities for all residents.
-Program 21: Fair Housing Time Frame and Objectives: Participate in the Fresno Urban County's efforts in updating the Analysis of Impediments to Fair Housing Choice required by the CDBG program.
+Program 21: Fair Housing The City continued to refer persons in need of housing Modify and Continue.
+New Time Frame and Objectives: Participate in the Fresno Urban County's efforts in updating the Analysis of Impediments to Fair Housing Choice required by the CDBG program.
 Work collaboratively with other jurisdictions in the region to provide education to lenders, real estate professionals, and the community at large.
-Actively advertise fair housing resources at the public counter, community service agencies, public libraries, and City website.
-Refer fair housing complaints to HUD, DEFH, Fair Housing Council of Central California, and other housing agencies, as appropriate.
-The City continued to refer persons in need of housing assistance to the Fair Housing Council of Central California and participated in the County's efforts to update the Analysis of Impediments while working collaboratively with other jurisdictions.
+Actively advertise fair housing resources at the public counter, community service agencies, public libraries, and City website. assistance to the Fair Housing Council of Central California and participated in the County's efforts to update the Analysis of Impediments while working collaboratively with other jurisdictions.
 The City actively worked on updating the City website to reflect the current housing resources available and provide information on housing opportunities or related assistance in a format accessible to all persons.
 The City has not received any fair housing complaints.
-Modify and Continue.
-New Program 30.
+Program 30.
+Refer fair housing complaints to HUD, DEFH, Fair Housing Council of Central California, and other housing agencies, as appropriate.